MoonriseSoftwareCalifornia/AspNetCore.Identity.CosmosDb/README.md

 This project was forked from [Piero De Tomi's](https://github.com/pierodetomi) excellent project: [efcore-identity-cosmos](https://github.com/pierodetomi/efcore-identity-cosmos).
 If you are using .Net 5, it is highly recommended using that project instead of this one.

-# Feedback
+# Questions and Feedback Welcome

+Need help getting started, or have feedback on how we can improve this product, [let us know](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb/discussions)!

-We appreciate feedback through this project's discussion boards and issues list!
+We appreciate feedback through this project's [discussion boards and issues list](https://github.com/CosmosSoftware/AspNetCore.Identity.CosmosDb/discussions)!
 That greatly helps us know what to improve with this project.

 # Installation (NuGet)